odennav/on-premise-vsphere-devops/README.md

     Packer is a modular tool built by Hashicorp to create raw VM images and templates.
     It's much more scalable than using a specific hypervisor tool.

-    We'll be using Packer to create our VMs.
+    We'll be using Packer to create our VM images.

     **Packer Installation**